 The Golden Learning Centre is also committed to providing students with authentic and relevant teaching and learning experiences.
 We endeavour to connect our students to the real world and the issues that evolve daily.
 Currently Golden Learning Centre is expanding our commitment to caring for our environment.
-This school year Golden Learning Centre completed our journey into becoming a GOLD Certified Eco-School for the sixth year!
+This school year Golden Learning Centre completed our journey into becoming a GOLD Certified Eco-School for the ninth year!
 Although this is a huge challenge, students and staff are committed to continuous improvement in the areas of waste management, energy consumption, and greening our school grounds.
 An in-school Eco Team meets monthly to provide direction to the school as we maintain our certification.
 This initiative is supported by the Municipality of Red Lake, Chukuni Waste Management/Vermi-composting, and Communities in Bloom.
 In 2016 a group of committed eco-students presented to our municipal council a declaration for all taxpayers to have the right to clean water, air and to live in a healthy environment.
 This global initiative is called the Blue Dot campaign and was passed as a new town by-law!

 At the Golden Learning Centre we also believe that our students need to develop the use of technology as a learning tool.
 GLC students in for every grade four to eight classroom receive a netbook and four Ipads are in each of the grade one to three classrooms.
 All classrooms also have SMART boards too!
 Our comfort level with emerging technology and its benefits continues to grow.
 Our teachers communicate with parents using email and our website is updated frequently.
 Our school news and events are posted on our website.
 This year we have become increasingly connected to our school social media sites and have posted (almost daily) on our GLC Twitter, Facebook and Instagram sites.